 Lavender is a household name across cultures.
-It’s almost impossible to visit any store and shopping mart and fail to encounter lavender in some form.
+It’s almost impossible to visit any store or shopping mart and fail to encounter lavender in some form.
 While many people love and use the numerous lavender products, they do not know much about this spectacular and fragrant flower.
 Here is what you need to know about the lavender plant.

 Symbolism of Lavender

-Lavender might be known for its scent and beautiful purple hues, but it has also been attributed deep symbolism.
+Lavender might be known for its scent and beautiful purple hues, but it has also been attributed to deep symbolism.

 Lavender is associated with purity and cleanliness.
 In the past, lavender was used by glove makers to purify their merchandise to avoid infections such as cholera.

 During the 1720 bubonic plague outbreak in Marseille, grave robbers used lavender as one of the ingredients for their four thieves’ vinegar to protect themselves against diseases.
 The other ingredients were rosemary, cloves, and distilled vinegar.

 During the covid-19 pandemic, some cosmetic companies capitalized on all plant-based lavender hand sanitizers to provide their customers with antiseptic yet chemical-free protection from the disease.